lonny/QuickCapture/README.md

 1. Feedback.
 I would like to create a feedback mechanism so the remote can display to the user whether QuickTime is currently recording, even if the remote app is stopped and started again.
 Information about QuickTime when it is recording has been sparse so far, though, so it may be a while before that feature is added.
 If I learn how to do that, QuickCapture can be further simplified to a single start/stop button.

 2. Figuring out how to identify recordings started by QuickCapture so the remote will not accidentally stop recordings that were started by other means.

+3. Button icons more suited to the size of the buttons.